Analysis | GOP gives Trump credit for an infrastructure bill he opposes

 “I will point out that President Trump proposed a $1.5 trillion package, which most Republicans were all for, and only 5 percent of it was paid for,” Cassidy said this weekend on CNN.
 “We have $550 billion of new spending, of which we can reasonably say is paid for — but certainly one-half by [the Congressional Budget Office] score.
 And now folks are saying, ‘Oh, can’t vote for that.’ ”

 Cassidy made the same point last week on Bloomberg TV, saying, “President Donald Trump recommended a $1.5 trillion infrastructure package.
-Republicans were all on board.
-If Republicans were on board for former president Trump, we are one-third the cost and have it paid for.
+Republicans were all onboard.
+If Republicans were onboard for former president Trump, we are one-third the cost and have it paid for.
 It seems like something that should be acceptable.”

 Sen. Rob Portman (R-Ohio) has tried a more accommodating approach with the former president.
 He has suggested to him that perhaps the smart play would be to back off and maybe even claim the win for himself.